35 Employee engagement survey questions for higher productivity

 31. On a scale of 0-10, how satisfied are you with how frequently you communicate with your direct manager?

-Whether you’re working remotely or in person, it’s important to establish frequent one-on-one conversations, and feedback loops.
+Whether you’re working remotely or in person, it’s important to establish frequent one-on-one conversations and feedback loops.
 Be mindful of your employees’ preferred methods of communication; make an effort to use these as you get to know one another and build your relationship.
 Many employees need frequent communication, while others prefer their check-ins to be more spaced out.

 32. How would you rate your direct manager’s management skills?